SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Configuring_external_authentication_via_an_identity_provider_using_SAML.md

 - DataMiner integrates with **identity providers using version 2.0 of the SAML protocol**.
 Compatibility with older SAML versions is not supported.

-- The identity provider (IDP) must support **Redirect binding** for communication between the service provider and the identity provider.
-Most SAML IDPs support Redirect binding by default.
+- The identity provider must support **Redirect binding** for communication between the service provider and the identity provider.
+Most SAML identity providers support Redirect binding by default.

 - Dataminer uses service provider initiated **Single Sign-On (SSO)** through Redirect binding.
 It does not support the use of POST or SOAP binding for requests.
 However, standard POST binding is used for responses.